aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-html/_index.md

 ```

 ## Specify Folder for Storing SVG Files

 During PDF to HTML conversion, it is possible to specify the folder that SVG images should be saved to.
-Use the HtmlSaveOption class' SpecialFolderForSvgImages property to specify a special SVG image directory.
+Use the [`HtmlSaveOption class`](https://apireference.aspose.com/pdf/net/aspose.pdf/htmlsaveoptions) [`SpecialFolderForSvgImages property`](https://apireference.aspose.com/pdf/net/aspose.pdf/htmlsaveoptions/fields/specialfolderforsvgimages) to specify a special SVG image directory.
 This property gets or sets the path to the directory to which SVG images must be saved to when encountered during conversion.
 If the parameter is empty or null, then any SVG files are saved together with other image files.

 ```csharp
 // Load the PDF file